-We usually write about treatments or services that focus on a child or an individual, but in this article we’ll look at family-centred service, where the family as a whole is in the center of the attention.
+We usually write about treatments or services that focus on a child or an individual, but in this article we’ll look at family-centred services, where the family as a whole is at the centre of attention.

 What does it entail?

 In family-centred services, the family is seen as being the expert on their own child.
 Service providers give help and guidance so the family can make informed decisions on their child’s care.
 As a physiotherapist, you can add family-centred strategies and approaches to your work, thus involving the family and child in planning and treatments.